Jeddah's King Fahad's Fountain

 Under the shopping arcades of Erbil's main square, one can expect any kind of edible and non-edible items, but fortunately no lawn mowers or plower machines like to the other side of the citadel!

-Loud speakers flood the shoppers with pre-recorded noisy adverts repeating the prices a thousand times, in a desparate brain wash of the passer-by, who's chances to surrender (and buy) would then be amplified by this cerebral hammering technique.
+Loud speakers flood the shoppers with pre-recorded noisy adverts repeating the prices a thousand times, in a desparate brain wash of the passer-by, whose chances to surrender (and buy) would then be amplified by this cerebral hammering technique.

 In contrast, Erbil's "Big Ben" is so silent unlike the one of London's Palace of Westminster